· FODMAP Diet Guide · guides · 10 min read

 - 2 tablespoons = ~3g fiber

-- Can be added to smoothies, oatmeal, or baked goods
+- Add it to smoothies, oatmeal, or baked goods

 - Low FODMAP certified